Sometimes it seems like I need less power to feel the tingling of the Avazzia unit than others? Is this possible?

 The onboard electrode works.
 But I don’t feel anything through the conductive pads.

-Make sure the connection between the device and the lead wire is secure (listen for a click to ensure the lead wire is fully inserted in the device) and the connections between the lead wire and the pads are secure.
+Make sure the connection between the device and the lead wire is secure and fully inserted in the device and that the connections between the lead wire and the pads are secure.

-It could also be that the conductive pads are not adhering to the skin.
+It could also be that the self-adhesive conductive electrode pads are not adhering to the skin.
 Make sure there is a snug connection between pads and skin.

 I can’t feel anything on my feet, even at the highest setting.
 Is the unit broken?